An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 - Mimicking human behavior.

-Parrots know their face, eyes, throat, and beaks will be within clear reach.
+Parrots realize their face, eyes, and throats are within reach.

 Contact calling involves a bird calling out with a squawk to locate its flock members.
 According to the Proceedings of the Royal Society, birds can have dialects in their contact calls.

-This means you’re a part of its flock.
-The parrot will develop a contact call just for you, not to ask for food, attention, or treats.
+This means you’re part of its flock.
+The parrot may develop a contact call just for you.
+It’ll continue calling if it doesn’t see or hear from you.

 Light Nips